 - NetHack.
 The Caveman role starts with high strength, but low intelligence and primitive weapons (rocks and a club).
 The guardians on the Caveman quest are even called neanderthals.

-- In 1992 game Ugh! the protagonist caveman is short and stocky.
+- Ugh: The protagonist caveman is short and stocky.
 Smart enough to build a pedal-driven wooden helicopter, but strong enough to actually fly it.
 All to impress his Nubile Savage girlfriend.
-Here they are◊.
+Here they are.◊

-- Candy in Dave the Barbarian was hit by a de-evolution spell, which turned her into an enormous, dim-witted and easily angered super cavegirl.
+- Dave the Barbarian: Candy was hit by a de-evolution spell, which turned her into an enormous, dim-witted and easily angered super cavegirl.

-- The version of Vandal Savage used on Young Justice is a Neanderthal (other versions of the character have been Cro-magnon).
+- Young Justice: The version of Vandal Savage used is a Neanderthal (other versions of the character have been Cro-magnon).
 He's a hulking, primordial beast of a man (complete with facial scars courtesy of a long-ago encounter with a cave bear), true to stereotype — but unlike the stereotype he's also incredibly intelligent and eloquent, as befits one of the DC Universe's most dangerous villains.